AnyaLeo/LearningTechArt/README.md

 **Using:** Unity 2020

-## Writing my first shader
+## First steps: tutorial time

-I am following Catlike Coding's rendering tutorial to familiarize myself with shaders - https://catlikecoding.com/unity/tutorials/rendering/part-2/
+Results of following Catlike Coding's rendering tutorial series - https://catlikecoding.com/unity/tutorials/rendering/

+### 2 - Textured With Detail
+- Learned how to create detailed, high resolution textures while only using 512x512px sized textures
+- Created a marble texture that uses 1 512x512px marble texture and 512x512px marble detail texture to simulate details on the marble up close

+### 1 - First Shader
+- Familiarized myself with how to write shader code in ShaderLab
+- Learned about shaders core concepts like shaders, fragment program, vertex program, textures, tiling, offsets